Boganabi/ChessWebsite/README.md

+# How to use

+With Node installed on your machine:
+- run npm install
+- run npm run dev
+- go to your browser and go to localhost:5173

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.